john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 ## Anonymous closure functions are invoked automatically.
 An **anonymous closure function** is imvoked autmotatically on load.
 Anonymous closures do NOT have names since they run at start.
-Additionally, variables declared inside the function body will NOT be know outside an anonymous closure
+Additionally, variables declared inside the function body will NOT be know outside an anonymous closure.